 The brutal murder of Jo Cox last June was a tragic reminder of the danger posed by the far-right, and highlights the importance of a counter-radicalisation strategy that deals with all forms of extremism.

-The assassination of the Labour MP, Jo Cox, in June this year was a devastating manifestation of the increased far-right activity in the UK.
 Figures released by the National Police Chiefs Council last week show that far-right-related referrals to the government’s counter-radicalisation programme, Prevent, have increased by 74% in the last year.

 In Yorkshire, where Mair’s extremist views developed, reports suggest far-right extremism concerns make up half of all Prevent referrals, significantly higher than the national average.
 When the by-election triggered by Jo Cox’s death was held, it was contested by a number of far-right groups including the National Front.